hacrot3000/solhacker/README.md

 notes:

-* script is simple and stupid. does no error checking and no error handling.
 * script tries to detect if input is flash cookie by converting the flash cookie to plaintext. if that fails it will try to convert plaintext to flash cookie.